-In reviewing all agreements and legislation related to the oil & gas industry, Curtis provides clients with current best practice, including the latest trends inthe development of model contracts and commercial agreements.
-Our clients benefit from our detailed knowledge of contract law and also from the decades of practical experience we bring to dealing with disputes arising under oil & gas contracts.
+In reviewing all agreements and legislation related to the oil and gas industry, Curtis provides clients with current best practice, including the latest trends in the development of model contracts and commercial agreements.
+Our clients benefit from our detailed knowledge of contract law and also from the decades of practical experience we bring to dealing with disputes arising under oil and gas contracts.

-Curtis can review and revise any aspect of proposed or existing oil & gas sector legislation, including oil & gas permits, licenses, contracts and production sharing agreements, taxation provisions, domestic crude allocations, offshore processing agreements, pipelines and supply and marketing arrangements.
-The firm has extensive experience advising governments and NOCs on domestic oil & gas legislation and the development and oversight of upstream contracts.
+Curtis can review and revise any aspect of proposed or existing oil and gas legislation, including oil and gas permits, licenses, contracts and production sharing agreements, taxation provisions, domestic crude allocations, offshore processing agreements, pipelines and supply and marketing arrangements.
+The firm has extensive experience advising governments and NOCs on domestic oil and gas legislation and the development and oversight of upstream contracts.
 Our vast international arbitration experience enables us to advise on many disputes which turn on the precise wording and interpretation of legislative or contractual provisions and adds an additional dimension to our offering to clients.

 George Kahale III

 Commercial Disputes - Litigation

 Curtis secures 13 practice level and 35 individual attorney rankings in Legal 500 EMEA 2022 Edition

 Legal 500 UK Recognizes Curtis Practices and Attorneys in 2022 Edition

 Highly professional lawyers.
 The team has excellent knowledge and knows the specifics of the petroleum sector.